arnobroekhof/conntester/README.md

 the program is able to test connectivity to multiple connections from a config file.

 ## Installation
-download the latest binary release from the release page.
+download the latest binary from the release page.

 ## usage: